GeorgePsom/Plasma-Engine/README.md

 # Plasma-Engine
-Vulkan Engine for educational purposes
+Vulkan Engine for educational and experimental purposes